luciebinder/ws-openness-2025/README.md

 # What's in this repository?

-This repository contains a tutorial for the Workshop "Openness in Higher Education" on how to create interactive content with Jupyter Books.
+This repository contains a tutorial for the Workshop "Openness in the Higher Education Classroom" on how to create interactive content with Jupyter Books.

 Find the course here: https://luciebinder.github.io/ws-openness-2025